Sustainable retail has gone mainstream as younger generations become market forces. Going green not only helps the environment, but boosts profits.

 But that’s not to say luxury retailers should turn to experiences that completely mirror what consumers are used to from their day-to-day online shopping, either.
 Brands and retailers must be careful to keep the luxury shopping experience intact, while also integrating elements of the digital experience today’s consumers have come to become comfortable with and expect.

-Findings from the Walker Sands report suggest that virtual reality may be one way to bridge that gap.
+Findings suggest that virtual reality may be one way to bridge that gap.
 Nearly two in five consumers who have purchased luxury goods in the past year (38 percent) say virtual reality would make them more likely to shop for products online.

 While strategies for bridging this gap may take some trial and error, one thing is for certain – luxury commerce is here to stay.
 When used correctly, new and emerging technologies offer luxury retailers great opportunity to bring these two main channels together.
 Retailers and brands need to first determine what pieces of the experience are most critical to their audiences and then discern where there is room for growth.